-Capital expenditures are estimated to be \$180 million for the full year 1998 and will be financed primarily by internally-generated funds.
+Expenditures for property, plant and equipment are estimated to be \$200 million for the full year 1998 and will be financed primarily by internally generated funds and largely will represent investment in utility operations.
 Construction, investment and financing programs are continuously reviewed and revised in response to changes in competition, customer growth, inflation, customer rates, the cost of capital, and environmental and regulatory requirements.